Dems, GOP join to try to pry loose billions in flood protection funds

 Asked why OMB has not approved the rules, a senior administration official told NBC News, “We do not comment on rules currently under review.”

-The Texas General Land Office run by Commissioner George P. Bush, son of former Florida governor Jeb Bush, has been lobbying the administration hard to release the funds.
-Bush wrote the President in January saying OMB had not responded to his multiple requests.
+The Texas General Land Office run by Commissioner George P. Bush, son of former Florida Gov. Jeb Bush, has been lobbying the administration hard to release the funds.
+Bush wrote the president in January saying OMB had not responded to his multiple requests.

 A spokesperson for Bush says his office did not receive any official response to the letter.

 "We shouldn’t be held hostage," said Judge Wayne McDaniel, who oversees disaster recovery for Hardin County, northeast of Houston.
 When McDaniel spoke to NBC News he said he had just gotten off a call with the National Weather Service informing him his county should be prepared for flooding on Sunday.
-"I have only been here since January of 2015 and we have already lived through 4 or 5 disasters," he said.
+"I have only been here since January of 2015, and we have already lived through four or five disasters," he said.
 "It’s starting to be the norm."